plgd-dev/doc/content/en/docs/architecture/onboarding-to-plgd-hub.md

 - authorizationCode - [OAuth2.0 authorization code](https://www.rfc-editor.org/rfc/rfc6749#section-4.1), used to get the device JWT token
 - authorizationProviderName - authorization provider which is used to authorize the device on the plgd hub
 - hubID - id of the plgd hub
-- certificateAuthorities - trusted certificates used to verify the authenticty of the plgd hub
+- certificateAuthorities - trusted certificates used to verify the authenticity of the plgd hub

 {{< warning >}}
 Only the device owner, [Zero-touch Provisioning service](../../device-provisioning-service/overview/) or an authorized client are allowed to provision the device with all the configuration data required for the device to cloud connectivity.